Tyus Jones NBA Preview vs. the 76ers

-Tyus Jones could make a big impact for the Washington Wizards on Wednesday at 7:00 PM ET, versus the Philadelphia 76ers.
+Tyus Jones and the rest of the Washington Wizards will be hitting the court versus the Philadelphia 76ers on Monday at 7:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.